jamesvaikom/testing_git/readme.md

 ##Hello, Git!
-##I am adding this from vadayar branch
+##I am adding this from kochi branch